 Running a basic container

-This can be a good way to try out your own local installation of SEEK, and for testing or trying out new features.
+This isn’t recommended for a production deployment, but is a good quick way to try out SEEK, and for testing or checking out new features.

 For production deployments see Docker compose

 Once Docker is installed it can be started simply with:

 docker run -d -p 3000:3000 --name seek fairdom/seek:1.11

 This will start the container, and will be then available at http://localhost:3000 after a short few seconds wait for things to start up. ( the container exposes port 3000 by default, if you want to map to a different port, e.g standard port 80, you can use -p 80:3000 )

 If you wish to see the logs you can use

 … and then to start again